 In the early 1880s she begins her 'Great Work' - to establish a convalescent home for Scarlet Fever in response to the epidemics of infectious diseases that ravage the population, which she witnesses during her philanthropic work in the East End of London.
 She is supported in this by Mrs. Gladstone, wife of the Prime Minister, and by many eminent medical men.

-Mary Wardell's important supporters form a Committee and one of the most important is Sir Joseph Fayrer, pictured below.
+in 1883 she purchases the Stanmore site to establish 'The Mary Wardell Convalescent Home for Scarlet Fever'.
+Her important supporters form a Committee and one of the most important is Sir Joseph Fayrer, pictured below.
 He gives the address at the opening of the Convalescent Home by the Prince and Princess of Wales in 1884, and Mary Wardell names all the rooms in the Home after members of her Committee.